AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 been to reconcile the revelation of God in Christ with the older revelation of God in nature.

-Says De Pressense: \"That which strikes us in Clement is his serenity.
+Says De Pressense: "That which strikes us in Clement is his serenity.
 We feel that he himself enjoys that deep and abiding peace which he urges the Corinthians to seek.
 It is impressed on every page he writes, while his thoughts flow on like a broad and quiet stream, never swelling into a full impetuous tide....
-We feel that this man has a great love for Jesus Christ.\" Compare, contrast rather, his serenity and peacefulness with the stormy tempestuousness of Tertullian, his \"narrow and passionate realism,\" and we see a demonstration of the power and beauty of the Restorationist faith.
+We feel that this man has a great love for Jesus Christ."
+Compare, contrast rather, his serenity and peacefulness with the stormy tempestuousness of Tertullian, his "narrow and passionate realism," and we see a demonstration of the power and beauty of the Restorationist faith.

 ### Frederick Denison Maurice's Eulogy.

-Frederick Denison Maurice declares:[^223] \"I do not know where we shall look for a purer or a truer man than this Clemens of Alexandria....
-He seems to me that one, of the old fathers whom we should all have reverenced most as a teacher, and loved best as a friend.\"
+Frederick Denison Maurice declares:[^223] "I do not know where we shall look for a purer or a truer man than this Clemens of Alexandria....
+He seems to me that one, of the old fathers whom we should all have reverenced most as a teacher, and loved best as a friend."

 Baur remarks: "Alexandria, the birthplace of Gnosticism, is also the birthplace of Christian theology, which in fact in its earliest forms,